stroiman/nestor/README.md

 # Nestor

-Work in progress web server framework for BuckleScript/ReasonML
+Work in progress web server framework for BuckleScript/ReasonML that works directly on top of the native `http` module in node.js.

+Idiomatic stronly typed FP code is prioritized over run-time performance.

 ## Motivation